For GCSE (9-1) Computer Science (J276), the Programming Project does not count towards the overall grade.

 The size of the sample depends on the number of candidates in your cohort:

-Candidates have until 15 May to complete the Programming Project.
+Candidates have until 15 May in the year of entry to complete the Programming Project.
 You must return your sample within 3 working days of this date to the following address.
 We will send you specific address labels (these will be pink) by the end of April.

 J276 Programming Project Sample